 No, that's not so.

-The eight safe sentences starters keep dialogue flowing cooperatively because whatever anyone says gets heard with "the good ear," that is, with an intention of finding something that you can agree with.
-And what is said is offered without an "I'm right; you're wrong!" emotional tag attached.
+The eight safe sentences-starters keep dialogue flowing cooperatively.
+They offer information without attaching an "I'm right; you're wrong!" emotional tag.
+They also facilitate listening with "the good ear," that is, with an intention of finding something that you can agree with.

-The starter words to avoid all immediate set participants in any dialogue into oppositional positioning.
-If someone tell you that what you have said is wrong, or dismisses what you have said by deleting it with "but," you are bound to feel tempted either to defend yourself or to counter-attack.
+The starter words also avoid oppositional positioning.
+For instance, if someone tells you that what you have said is wrong, or dismisses what you have said by deleting it with "but," you are likely to defend yourself or to counter-attack.

 Are you up to the challenge?
 Willing to give it a try?

-While staying calm and cooperative is likely to feel difficult at first, 'tis the season to get practice.
+Stay calm and positive.
+While sustaining cooperation is likely to feel difficult at first, 'tis the season to get practice.